Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \textbf{Benign and Malicious Traffic:} We report peace-time traffic as ``benign traffic''.
 While there may be very small attacks in the peace-time traffic, the cloud platform considers any such events too small to impact the service and does not filter them.
-We considered additional filtering to remove such attacks, but left them in to evaluate our system on noisy, real-world traffic~\cite{Gates06a}.
-War-time traffic is also a mix of benign user traffic and malicious attack traffic.
-We only consider the fraction of war-time traffic dropped by heuristic-based filters from in-house mitigation as malicious (annotated as ``malicious traffic'' hereafter), recalling these heuristics identify known attacks (\autoref{sec:md_cloud_ov}). \xun{so malicious traffic are those dropped packets? does that include rate limiting drops?} \hang{malicious traffic are packets dropped because they match certain heuristic-based filtered (e.g. block xx source port).
-So malicious traffic do not include packets that are indiscriminately rate limited.
-I revised next sen to make this explicit.} \comment{this next sen is confusing.
-You're detecting over all wartime traffic, right? so you just mean we only use it WHEN TRAINING? ---johnh 2019-12-08} \hang{We only detect a fraction of wartime traffic that we know for sure are malicious: those dropped by heuristic-based filter of in-house mitigation since heuristics are designed to identify known attacks.
-The rest war-time traffic's groundtruth are unknown: could be either benign customer traffic or malicious attack traffic.
-Since our goal is to evaluate how well our ML models work, we can only work with data with known groundtruth.
-2019-12-09} We only use these malicious traffic to evaluate our methods and ignore the rest of war-time traffic (that either get rate limited or forwarded to VIPs) since we do not have perfect ground truth for them. \xun{I think you define ``DDoS attack'' in this paragraph, so should move the discussion about short attacks in the previous paragraph here.
-Or the other way around.
-2019-11-21} \hang{ In previous paragraph, I meant ``DDoS event'' when I said ``DDoS attack''.
-I already s/DDoS attack/DDoS event/ in previous paragraph}
+(We choose to not remove such attacks to evaluate our system on noisy, real-world traffic~\cite{Gates06a}.)
+War-time traffic is also a mix of benign user traffic and malicious DDoS traffic.
+We only consider the fraction of war-time traffic dropped by heuristic-based filters from in-house mitigation as malicious (annotated as ``malicious traffic'' hereafter), recalling these heuristics identify known attacks (\autoref{sec:md_cloud_ov}).
+We only use these malicious traffic to evaluate our methods and ignore the rest of war-time traffic since we do not have perfect ground truth for them.